|

 Struct to hold options for the signal handler.

-The logger instance that the signal handler will use to log errors when the application crashes.
+The name of the logger instance that the signal handler will use to log errors when the application crashes.

 Defines the timeout duration in seconds for the signal handler alarm.